-I read about them in Superfreakonomics by Steven Levitt and Stephen Dubner.
 Their solution to controlling rising global temperatures is inspired from a volcanic eruption on Mt.
 Pinatubo in Philippines.
 Volcanic eruptions, among other things, include massive amounts of sulphur dioxide.
 When the eruption is truly big, the gas is ejected high into the stratosphere.
 Here, the gas spread with the help of air currents and can envelope the entire world in a few days.

 What’s special about this gas?
 It acts pretty much like an anti-greenhouse gas.
 While greenhouse gases absorb heat, sulphur dioxide reflects it.
 The result?
 Cooling.

 When the volcano erupted in 1991, this is what happened.
 And what resulted was a much cooler temperature throughout the world for the next two years.
 The team of scientists working on this problem wanted to figure out a way in which they can artificially replicate this phenomenon.
-You see, sulphur dioxide is emitted by many of our industries today; the problem is, they do not attain the necessary height for it to function as the “anti-greenhouse gas”.
+Sulphur dioxide is emitted by many of our industries today; the problem is, they do not attain the necessary height for it to function as the “anti-greenhouse gas”.
 Is it possible if we could direct the industrial emissions high enough to create a “human volcanic effect”?